 Though the rising number of engaged employees is encouraging, it’s apparent that archaic approaches to employee engagement just aren’t working.
 But since a highly engaged workforce can mean the difference between outperforming your competitors and failing to grow, it’s worth taking steps to improve your strategies.
 You can start by adopting an employee engagement action plan that energizes the work experience and enriches your business.

 What is employee engagement?

-Employee engagement is the term used to describe the efforts a business or employer will go to incentivize, engage, and build working relationships with their employees.
+Employee engagement is the term used to describe a business or employer’s efforts to incentivize, engage, and build working relationships with their employees.
 It can refer to initiatives, activities, and incentives to motivate employees to improve productivity and satisfaction within the organization.

-Employee engagement has long been cited as a vital element to creating a productive, conducive workforce, and can drastically reduce employee turnover when done right.
+Employee engagement has long been cited as vital to creating a productive, conducive workforce and can drastically reduce employee turnover when done right.
 The ways in which an employer chooses to engage with their employees will depend on the type of business and the employee engagement strategy they devise and implement.

 How do I engage my employees?
 Easy employee engagement ideas

 The best approach for engaging employees is one where workers have strong relationships with management, believe in company leadership, and feel a deep sense of value and personal accomplishment in what they do.

 These tips for engaging employees seem to work best to address the needs of an evolving workforce: